Arhydemon/casino/README.md

   <a href="#russian">Русский</a>
 </p>

-> Educational Python/Flet project.
-The app simulates casino mechanics for learning purposes only and does not use real money.

 ## English

 ### Overview

 **Dym Dym Casino** is a polished desktop casino simulator built with Python and Flet.
 It includes a dark interface, animated roulette, animated slot reels, sound control, persistent player balance, game statistics and a ready PyInstaller command for creating a portable Windows `.exe`.

-The project is split into clear layers: UI screens, game logic, data models, services, repositories and SQLite storage.
-This makes the repository easy to read, extend and present as a serious desktop application.

 ### Features